-- All-green: the system is operating normally and the tyre pressure in all tyres is slightly above the recommended level. - Yellow wheel: corresponding tyre's pressure is too low. - All wheels yellow: two or more tyres have pressure that is too low. - All wheels grey and the message Tyre pressure system Currently unavailable: the tyre pressure system is temporarily deactivated.
-It may be necessary to drive the car for a short time above 30 km/h (20 mph) before the system becomes active again. - All wheels grey and the message Tyre pressure system Service required: an error has occurred in the system.
+- All-green: the system is operating normally and the tyre pressure in all tyres is slightly above the recommended level. - Yellow wheel: corresponding tyre's pressure is too low. - All wheels yellow: two or more tyres have pressure that is too low. - All wheels grey: the system is temporarily unavailable.
+It may be necessary to drive the car for a few minutes at a speed above 30 km/h before the system becomes active again. - All wheels grey and the message Tyre pressure system Service required: an error has occurred in the system.
 Contact a Volvo dealer or workshop.